jaibhageria/fa23-cs411-team021-bytemysql/app/backend/README.md

 GET /get_random_songs
 # Update points for genre, mood and artist for a song
 POST /update_song_points {"song_id": 1, "swipe_direction": "left"}
 # Search songs based on filters and song names.
-Filters are artist, genre, mood
+Filters are song, artist, genre, mood.
+Search string is a valid string.
+Number is the number of results returned
-GET /search_song?filter=artist&song_name=abc
+GET /search_song?filter=artist&search=abc&number=10
 # Endpoint to get a random image
 GET /get_random_image
 # Create a new playlist